Denver Federal Appeals Lawyers

 It’s a common strategy to raise new issues when they become obvious during an appeal case.
 However, it’s a mistake to bring up new issues that weren’t presented in the brief even if they’re relevant to the case.
 Examples of this error include bringing up inappropriate jury instructions that were never mentioned during the trial.
 All issues to be considered need to be mentioned in the original brief.

 - Don’t Depend on Oral Arguments to Make Your Case

 Most appeals are adjudicated without oral arguments, so it’s a mistake to rely on them.
 Over-the-top courtroom revelations just don’t happen.
 Rousing oral arguments are likely to annoy the judges who don’t want to be lectured in the way that some attorneys lecture juries.

 - Don’t Underestimate the Costs of an Appeal

 You have to be realistic about the high costs of appeals.
-Appeals require legal expertise and sudfficienlt resources to fund the appeal, and you can’t hope to succeed when hiring the lowest bidder or an inexperienced appeals lawyer.
+Appeals require expert Denver Federal Appeals Lawyers and sufficient resources to fund the appeal, and you can’t hope to succeed when hiring the lowest bidder or an inexperienced Denver Federal Appeals Lawyers.